 Section 3.
-Family Memberships: shall fall into two categories:
+Family Memberships: Shall fall into two categories:

 (b) Unlicensed Family Member: Any person not holding a valid Amateur Radio Operator/Station license, but who is interested in furthering the purposes of the Club shall be eligible for an Unlicensed Family Membership by payment of one fourth (1/4) the membership dues annually of a Full Member.
 Unlicensed Family Members shall be able vote on matters on the floor of the regular meetings and serve as members of committees.
 They shall not hold office or serve as a committee chairperson.

-ARTICLE IV.
-ADMISSION TO MEMBERSHIP AND RESIGNATION:
+ARTICLE V. ADMISSION TO MEMBERSHIP AND RESIGNATION:

 Section 2.
-Any member who alleges that another member of the club has conducted himself or herself inappropriately, not representing the purpose of the Club in the functions of the Club may bring the issue to the Board of Directors.
+Any member who alleges that another member of the Club has conducted himself or herself inappropriately, not representing the purpose of the Club in the functions of the Club may bring the issue to the Board of Directors.
 The Board shall hear all sides of the issue from all parties.
 If the charges are sustained the member who does not represent the purpose of the club may be expelled from membership by a two-thirds (2/3) vote of the entire Board of Directors.

-ARTICLE VI.
+ARTICLE VII.
 OFFICERS:

 Section 2.
 Each officer shall be a Full Member in good standing.
 No offices other than those of Secretary and Treasurer shall be combined in one person and no person shall simultaneously serve as an elected director and an officer.